JonaHesselmann/linsolve/README.md

 You can submit a problem by selecting the appropriate problem type on the **Landing Page** and uploading the problem file.
 The system supports both general and specific problem types.

 ### 7. How can I run the project locally?
-To run the project locally, clone the repository, install the required dependencies using `npm install`, and then run `npm run dev` to start the development server.
+To run the project locally, clone the repository, install the required dependencies using `npm install`, and then run `npm run build` to start.
 Detailed instructions can be found in the [Getting Started](#getting-started) section.

 ### 8. How is the project tested?
 The project uses **Vitest** for unit testing.
 You can run the tests using the command `vitest` or `npm test dev`.
 Test coverage reports can also be generated.